marcha83/assignmen/README.md

 Best option for process management depends on application usage and request load.

-Static, best for: single pool running single app/group of apps.
+    - Static, best for: single pool running single app/group of apps.
-Dynamic, best for: multiple pools, all/most of them handling 10k+ requests/day On demand, best for: large number of pools, many of which handle very low load (few hundred requests/day or less)
+    - Dynamic, best for: multiple pools, all/most of them handling 10k+ requests/day
+    - Ondemand, best for: large number of pools, many of which handle very low load (few hundred requests/day or less)

 For this testing example and not 'heavy' application I choose ondemand setup, because it dosen't alocate all resources after starting php-fpm services but spawns them as they are needed.